 "What do you think about what I just advised?
-Since I cannot control you, let's review the options.
-You could think about my advice, try reducing your drinking (drug use), try quitting altogether, make a change by yourself or with some professional help or peer support...what do you think?
+Are you okay with reviewing the options?
+You could think about what we talked about, try reducing your drinking (drug use), try quitting altogether, make a change by yourself or with some professional help or peer support...what do you think?
 What do you think would work for you?"